Tobu 8000 series

 The Tobu 8000 series (東武8000系, Tōbu 8000-kei) is a DC electric multiple unit (EMU) commuter train type operated by the private railway operator Tobu Railway in Japan since 1963.
 A total of 712 vehicles were built between 1963 and 1983, making this the most numerous EMU type operated by any private railway operator in Japan.

+Fleet

+As of November 2024, 16 six-car sets, 11 four-car sets, 10 three-car sets and 6 two-car sets are in service.

 Operations

 Isesaki Line

 The Isesaki Line fleet based at Tatebayashi Depot consists of two-car trainsets.
 This fleet includes three-car 800 and 850 series trains converted from 8000 series units, which are also based at Tatebayashi Depot.
 Both types are modified for local driver-only operation services north of Tatebayashi.

 Kameido Line, Daishi Line

 The Kameido Line and Daishi Line fleet based at Kasukabe Depot consists of two-car trainsets modified for driver-only operation.

 Sano Line

 Tobu Sano Line services are operated by 800 and 850 series three-car driver-only-operation sets introduced from the start of the revised timetable on 18 March 2006.